pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 This went horribly wrong because `map_batches` applied the function before aggregation, due to the `is_elementwise=True` parameter being provided.
 So that means the whole column `[10, 7, 1]` got shifted to `[null, 10, 7]` and was then aggregated.

-However, the good news is that the default value for `is_elementwise` is `False`.
-The trade-off is that it won't run in the streaming engine anymore.

 So my advice is to never use `map_batches` in the `group_by` context unless you know you need it and know what you are doing.

 ## To `map_elements`